The 7 Myths of Seborrheic Dermatitis (a.k.a., Dandruff)

 - Nutritional Disorders

-6. I love my favorite shampoo, so I can’t switch to anti-dandruff shampoo!
+6. I love my favorite shampoo, so I don't want to switch to anti-dandruff shampoo!

-Seborrheic dermatitis is not contagious, so you can not catch it.
-It’s also not possible to “cure,” but we can certainly control it with the measures mentioned above.
+No, seborrheic dermatitis is not contagious, so you can not catch it.
+It’s also not possible to “cure,” seborrhea but we can control it with the treatments and skin care routine that I mentioned above.